ZeitOnline/frontend-monitoring/README.md

 - Make the test result/console output available, if possible.
 We want know instantly, what "n HTML errors on page X" means.
 - axe for analyses: reports good parse-able advice (Violation of "color-contrast" with 108 occurrences!)
 - exclude elements like ads (look for "hide elements" in https://bitsofco.de/pa11y/) ... if this makes sense.
 Maybe as an extra report: issues with and without ads ?

+### Questions

+- Is it necessary that every check returns a promise?
+How do we handle that?
+- What happens with e.g. the mobile parameter?
+Some tools support it, some don't.
+Must re repsect that in our grafite namespace?
+Where shall that happen?
+In the filter?